Azas Nature Reserve: Flora and fauna

 Forest areas occupy 68% of the reserve, bald mountain tundra and alpine meadows cover 16%, and the remainder is bogs, meadows, grasslands, rivers and lakes.
 The forests display altitude zoning, with larch-birch below 1100 meters, larch-pine-moss up to 1700 meters, and alpine pine-cedar-large above 1700 meters.
 The animal life in the reserve has not yet been fully studied, but is typical of the Altai-Sayan mountain country and the base steppe sections.

 Ecoeducation and access

 Azas is a protected nature reserve, but ecological tourism is permitted on marked educational routes.
 The most popular destination is Lake Azas, and there are 30 sites of religious pilgrimage in the territory.
 Most active tourism beyond hiking is forbidden - no camping, etc. - unless in an official group led by reserve guides and scientists.
 In the buffer zone around the reserve there are facilities for camping and recreation.
+In 2003-2004, 17 beavers were relocated from the Azas River to the Belin River (Kaa-Khemsky district) with permits from the Ministry of Natural Resources of the Russian Federation.
+After resettlement, the number of beavers on the Azas River is 45-46 beavers in 13 settlements, with the prospect of restoring the previous number.